What is Plasma Cutting

-The main goal of the best plasma cutter under 500 is to cut metal.
-The machines are commonly used in the fabrication shops, automotive repair shops and construction companies to cut and fabricate huge beams.
+Answer: The main goal of the best plasma cutter under 500 is to cut metal.
+The machines are commonly used in the fabrication shops, automotive repair shops and construction companies to cut and fabricate massive beams.
 Plasma cutters cut metal better than oxy-fuel.

 They are more precise due to their cut width, which is smaller.
 Therefore, the surrounding area will not be affected by heat.
 You can also be more specific to the area you want to cut.

 - What is the use of gas in a plasma cutter?